 - Park vehicle on a level surface.
-Turn ignition off and move the shifter into Park position.
-Remove key from the ignition.
+Turn the ignition off and move the shifter into the Park position.
+Remove the key from the ignition.

-- Jack up the car.
-If you don't have ramps make sure to use car jack but also use jack stands.
+- Jack up the car at the jacking points.
+If you don’t have ramps make sure to use a car jack and jack stands.

 - Secure the car with jack stands.
 Jacks alone are not enough to ensure that the car won’t fall.

 - Remove the engine undercover, also known as the splash shield.
 It is held in place with several 10mm screws.